HoloLabInc/HoloLabDnnPackages/README.md

 ## License

 Copyright &copy; 2024 [HoloLab Inc.](https://hololab.co.jp/)
-Distributed under the MIT License.
+All packages are distributed under the MIT license for now.
+Please see the license for each packages.